 There may be costs involved when seeing a doctor in a general practice if you don’t have access to Medicare.
 Some overseas visitors can access Medicare through a reciprocal healthcare agreement, which is negotiated between the Australian government and some countries including the United Kingdom, Ireland, New Zealand, Malta, Italy, Sweden, the Netherlands, Finland, Norway, Belgium and Slovenia.
 You can visit the Department of Human Services website to determine if you are eligible to enrol in Medicare and access the Australian healthcare system cheaper.

-Alternatively, you might want to consider getting a private health insurance policy that can help cover some of the costs of seeing a doctor and ongoing testing as this may work out more cost effective in the long run.
-You can find a guide on accessing PrEP on a budget here, with additional consideration on accessing PrEP if you are not eligible for Medicare.
+Alternatively, you might want to consider getting a private health insurance policy that can help cover some of the costs of seeing a doctor and ongoing testing as this may work out more cost-effective in the long run.
+Otherwise, you can find a guide on accessing PrEP on a budget here, with additional consideration on accessing PrEP if you are not eligible for Medicare.

 Some sexual health clinics will also provide STI and HIV screening and will write a script for PrEP for those who are Medicare ineligible.
 However, this is done on a case-by-case basis and varies between sexual health clinics.
 It’s best to check with the clinic before your appointment.